mamba-org/gator/README.md

 ## JupyterLab

-This extension add a new entry _Conda Packages Manager_ in the _Settings_ menu.
+This extension adds a new entry _Conda Packages Manager_ in the _Settings_ menu.

 > The first time, it can take quite some time to build the available packages list.
 But once it is obtained,
 > it will be cached and updated to the background to have a smoother user experience.